kenan238/aoc-2024/readme.md

 # Back at it
-I try aoc and maybe fails miserably
+I try aoc and maybe fail miserably